bnriiitb/DRLND_p1_navigation/Report.md

 ### State Representation

 The agent receives a real feature vector containing 37 elements (size is (37,)).
-In order to capture the temporal aspects, I have also included _num\_history_ of past features to create the input state representation of size _(num\_history, 37)_.
+In order to capture the temporal quantities, I have also included _num\_history_ of past features to create the input state representation of size _(num\_history, 37)_.
 I have used this design, as we explore the architecture of the deep neural network (DNN), we can directly use nn.Conv1d, and nn.BatchNorm1d to develop a DNN with better modeling power and capacity.

 The very first state is repeated _num\_history_ times to a Python deque.
 All the next states are appended to the deque and generated the state vector.
 The implementation is available [here](ddqn.py#L124).